GRBegur/Stocks-Page/README.md

 # Stocks Information Application

-> Retrives data from API, displays it in a table structure and provides added functionality such as search and sort.
+> Retrieves data from API, displays it in a table structure and provides added functionality such as search and sort.

 ## Features
 * Contains 2 pages Stocks and Quote